Key Takeaways

 Hummingbirds are susceptible to bacteria.
 Clean the feeder every three to four days when the weather is hot.
 Try using a vinegar/water solution (about 1 part vinegar to 4 parts water) rather than soap.

 Insects (mostly bees and ants) can become pests at the feeder.
 Feeders and feeder accessories are available to reduce or eliminate insect pests.
-Hummingbirds are pesticide sensitive, so don't use chemicals near the feeder.
+Hummingbirds are pesticide sensitive, so whether you need to deter bees or ants, don't use chemicals on or near the feeder.
+To deter bees,

 Planting to Attract Hummingbirds